Learn Acoustic Guitar

 On a piano, it would simply be the interval between two keys.

-Fretbaord and Keyboard - Half Tone Intervals
+Fretbaord and Keyboard - Half Tone Intervals.
+Comparing guitar and keyboard

 Moving up two notes e.g. F – G is known as a full step or a whole tone.